Food deserts in the United States: Income and food prices

 Other criteria include affordability and income level.
 According to the USDA, researchers should "consider... [the] prices of foods faced by individuals and areas" and how "prices affect the shopping and consumption behaviors of consumers."
 A 2012 study maintains that estimates of how many people live in food deserts must include the cost of food in supermarkets that can be reached in relation to their income.

 For instance, in 2013, Whole Foods Market opened a store in the New Center area of Detroit, where one third of the population lives below the poverty line.
 Whole Foods is known for its more expensive healthy and organic foods.
 To attract low income residents, the Detroit store offered lower prices than other Whole Foods stores.
 If Whole Foods had not lowered the prices, residents would not be willing to shop there, and that area of Detroit would still be considered a food desert.

+Measurements and Metrics

+Researchers have used many methods to measure and classify food deserts in the United States; one of them being spatial proximity to food retailers.
+Researches assess proximity between residential areas and supermarkets or large grocery stores.
+These metrics are widely used in food access research because they provide a standardized way to view areas with limited food.

+Researchers have found limitations in relying on only spatial proximity as a measure of food access.
+Studies show that distance to grocery stores does not include key factors such as food affordability, household income, and transportation access.
+As a result of this, different measurement frameworks may classify the same area differently, which leads to inconsistent assessments across different studies.